How to Recover from BurnoutJul 01, 2022

 Dr. Ameet: So I'll just channel what I need to say here.
 First is deep breathing, long deep breathing at least five times a day, five to ten deep breaths five times a day or ten times a day.
 That resets the vagus nerve.
 The vagus nerve is this big beautiful nerve that controls your parasympathetic resting and digestion.
 The more you engage your vagus nerve, the more you engage parasympathetic activity your brain will rewire itself to trust in the environment and not going to fight or flight.
 So you're reprogramming your nervous system through practice, through activity, to stop the fight or flight and therefore prevent burnout.
 That's number one.

 Number two, eat healthy - reduce inflammatory foods, avoid the sugars and the carbs which create this insulin spike and a sugar spike and a sugar drop which stresses your adrenal glands.
 Make sure you're having enough protein in your diet to stabilize the nutrients in your body.
-Then, of course, eat whole grain foods, healthy foods, because you need those B vitamins, enough Zinc, enough minerals, and of course, to nourish those adrenal glands.
+Then, of course, eat whole grain foods, healthy foods, because you need those B vitamins, enough Zinc, enough minerals, and of course, to nourish those adrenal glands - these is how to reverse adrenal fatigue naturally!

-And then, of course, feel free to take a look at the Free Holistic Meicine Courses Online where you can learn how to detoxify your liver.
+And then, of course, feel free to take a look at the Free Holistic Meicine Courses Online where you can learn how to detoxify your liver with the best herbs for liver repair.
 And there's a very, very interesting deep meditation.
 I've given a free meditation where you can heal emotional blocks.
 I think that's video four or five there where you'll say certain sentences to yourself that take you out of that subconscious fight-or-flight state.
 It's about becoming comfortable with your inner conflicts and emotional conflicts and emotional patterns really and dissolving some of those conflicts so you go into more resting and digesting, and you start feeling safer in your life with your own feelings and in the environment.

 And then those are the stages you can work towards, and then, of course, engage a therapist - family constellations therapy, Gestalt therapy, somatic experiencing, any therapy that also gets you into your body to get you to feel viscerally what's happening.